jolu2111/Master_thesis/LaTeX/PLAN.md

 10. Find some improvement in the way the new points are used (e.g., partial substitution).

+11. Implement PINN-FORM as in the paper, where the FORM is done inside the PINN as inverse calculation.

 11. Read on UQ (uncertainty quantification) to deepen understanding.

 <!-- ### Concrete Plans